turbot/steampipe-action-check/README.md

 # Steampipe GitHub Action

 Steampipe GitHub action is used for scanning infrastructure-as-code and other compliance checks in your GitHub workflow pipeline.
-By utilizing this GitHub action, you can automatically start to find, fix and monitor your project for configuration errors in Terraform.
+By utilizing this GitHub action, you can automatically start to monitor your project for configuration errors in Terraform.

-**Note** Currently it supports AWS, Azure and GCP terraform configuration checks.
+**Note** Currently it supports [AWS](https://hub.steampipe.io/mods/turbot/terraform_aws_compliance), [Azure](https://hub.steampipe.io/mods/turbot/terraform_azure_compliance), [GCP](https://hub.steampipe.io/mods/turbot/terraform_gcp_compliance) and [OCI](https://hub.steampipe.io/mods/turbot/terraform_oci_compliance) terraform configuration checks.

 ## How to use the Steampipe GitHub Action